Dissertation Structure & Layout 101:

-To craft a winning dissertation or thesis, the very first thing you need to understand is dissertation structure.
-In this post, I’ll walk you through the basic dissertation structure and layout, step by step.
+To craft a high-quality document, the very first thing you need to understand is dissertation structure.
+In this post, we’ll walk you through the generic dissertation structure and layout, step by step.
 We’ll start with the big picture, and then zoom into each chapter to briefly discuss the core contents.
 If you’re just starting out on your research journey, you should start with this post, which covers the big-picture process of how to write a dissertation or thesis.

 *The Caveat *

 So, always check with your university if they have a prescribed structure or layout that they expect you to work with.
-If not, it’s safe to assume the structure I’ll discuss here is suitable.
-If they do, you’ll still get value from this post as I’ll explain the core contents of each section.
+If not, it’s safe to assume the structure we’ll discuss here is suitable.
+And even if they do have a prescribed structure, you’ll still get value from this post as we’ll explain the core contents of each section.